Who doesn’t love burgers !

 We grabbed an Uber and headed into town to Bar 28, a bar settled above the high street in Nelson Street.

-We were kindly invited by Cheish and turned up to a bustling bar.
 With our ‘free drinks’ bands tied on we settled down at the far end of the bar with our drinks and got chatting to other bloggers.

 The bar itself has a most unusual style!
 The seated area up the step is like a romantic garden with leaves everywhere, statues and fairy lights and plenty of places to sit.